SS Admiral Nakhimov: Pre-war service

 The ship's main route was between Bremerhaven, Southampton and New York, which she began on 26 September 1925 and operated until May 1939 when she was laid up in Bremerhaven for refitting.
 On 12 November 1928, Berlin rescued the passengers and crew of the liner Vestris, which sank off the coast of Virginia en route from New York City to Barbados.
-An estimated 113 people died in the sinking.
+108 people died in the sinking.